• Skip to primary navigation

 • Rinse the leg of lamb and pat dry.

 • Place the onion, potatoes and carrots (if using), garlic, and remaining sprigs of herbs in the bottom of the slow cooker, creating a shelf for the lamb leg to sit on.
+Pour the stock and red wine into the bottom of the slow cooker over the vegetables and herbs.

 • In a small bowl mix the salt, pepper, lemon zest, garlic powder, thyme, and rosemary together.